simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-05-25
+<br />**Date image released:**  2024-05-26
-<br />**Title of the image:**  Manicouagan Impact Crater from Space
+<br />**Title of the image:**  A Solar Filament Erupts
-<br />**Description for the image:**  Orbiting 400 kilometers above Quebec, Canada, planet Earth, the International Space Station Expedition 59 crew captured this snapshot of the broad St. Lawrence River and curiously circular Lake Manicouagan on April 11.
-Right of center, the ring-shaped lake is a modern reservoir within the eroded remnant of an ancient 100 kilometer diameter impact crater.
-The ancient crater is very conspicuous from orbit, a visible reminder that Earth is vulnerable to rocks from space.
-Over 200 million years old, the Manicouagan crater was likely caused by the impact of a rocky body about 5 kilometers in diameter.
-Currently, there is no known asteroid with a significant probability of impacting Earth in the next century.
-Each month, NASA’s Planetary Defense Coordination Office releases an update featuring the most recent figures on near-Earth object close approaches, and other facts about comets and asteroids that could pose a potential impact hazard with Earth.
+<br />**Description for the image:**  What's happened to our Sun?
+Nothing very unusual -- it just threw a filament.
+Toward the middle of 2012, a long standing solar filament suddenly erupted into space, producing an energetic coronal mass ejection (CME).
+The filament had been held up for days by the Sun's ever changing magnetic field and the timing of the eruption was unexpected.
+Watched closely by the Sun-orbiting Solar Dynamics Observatory, the resulting explosion shot electrons and ions into the Solar System, some of which arrived at Earth three days later and impacted Earth's magnetosphere, causing visible auroras.
+Loops of plasma surrounding the active region can be seen above the erupting filament in the featured ultraviolet image.
+Our Sun is nearing the most active time in its 11-year cycle, creating many coronal holes that allow for the ejection of charged particles into space.
+As before, these charged particles can create auroras.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/iss059e019043.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/filament_sdo_1080.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).